ThreePointSquare/DynamoPrimer/12_Best-Practice/12-2_Graph-Strategies.md

 >
 > For how to use Node to Code, refer to [Design Script Syntax](http://dynamoprimer.com/en/07_Code-Block/7-2_Design-Script-syntax.html).

-**Access data flexibly with List@Level:**
+#### **Access data flexibly with List@Level**

-* If you need to access data at any level in a list of lists
+* Using List@Level can help you **reduce the complexity of your graph by replacing List.Map and List.Combine nodes** which might occupy a considerable amount of canvas space
-* Instead of the List.Map and List.Combine nodes
+* List@Level provides you with a** quicker way than List.Map/List.Combine to construct node logic** by allowing you to access data at any level in a list right from the input port of a node

 ![listatlevel](images/12-2/listatlevel.png)